Deep Regression on Manifolds: A 3D Rotation Case Study: Experiments

 \subsection{Camera localization}

-We study the impact of the choice of mapping function on the problem of absolute 6D camera localization, and base our experiments on PoseNet~\cite{kendall_posenet_2015}, a pioneer work of image-based camera pose regression.

-PoseNet processes an input RGB image using a convolutional neural network to regress the camera pose from which the image was taken, after a prior supervised training.
-We rely on the implementation of~\cite{walch_image-based_2017}.
+We study the impact of mapping function on the problem of absolute 6D camera localization, and base our experiments on PoseNet~\cite{kendall_posenet_2015}, a pioneer work of image-based direct camera pose regression.
+PoseNet processes an input RGB image using a CNN to regress the camera pose from which the image was taken, after a prior supervised training.
 In its original version, camera pose is regressed as a pair $(\bm{t}, \bm{q})$ composed of a translation vector $\bm{t} \in \mathbb{R}^3$ and a unit quaternion $\bm{q} \in \mathbb{R}^4$ obtained by normalizing an arbitrary 4D output of a neural network.
-Given a ground truth pose $(\bm{t}^*, \bm{q}^*)$, original training aims to minimize the following cost function
+Given a ground truth pose $(\bm{t}^*, \bm{q}^*)$, original training aims to minimize the loss function

 with $\alpha = 1/3$, $\gamma = 1/4$ and where $\beta$ is a scaling factor weighting the importance of rotation \vs translation.